nicknovitski/make-shell/README.md

 > *If you're using flake-parts*, the flake module options, which include all the shell module options, are also [documented on the flake.parts site](https://flake.parts/options/make-shell).

-The most common attributes used with `mkShell` are also valid Shell Options!
+All common attributes used with `mkShell` are also valid Shell Options!
 That means that `make-shell` can often be a drop-in replacement for `mkShell`.
 When it isn't, there's only two possible changes you need to make:

-### `mkShell` arguments which are intended to be environment variables in the shell environment should be changed to attributes of the `env` option
+### Arguments which are intended to be environment variables in the shell environment should be changed to attributes of the `env` option

 For example:
 ```nix